tfabris/BlueGigaEmpeg/README.txt

 ------------------------------------------------------------------------------
 Compile and upload the latest version of BlueGigaEmpeg.ino to the Arduino
 ------------------------------------------------------------------------------
 Note: If you obtained the Arduino board from Tony Fabris, then this step has already been done for you.
-If you obtained the Arduino board directly yourself, then you will need to do the prior step of modifying the Arduino compiler, and then you can upload this software to the Arduino.
+If you obtained the Arduino board directly yourself, or if you want to make your own custom modifications to the code, then you will need to do the prior step of modifying the Arduino compiler, and then you can upload the new software to the Arduino.

-This step may be done with the BlueGigaEmpeg module fully assembled.
+Uploading code to the Arduino may be done with the BlueGigaEmpeg module fully assembled.
+However do not plug the BlueGigaEmpeg module into the empeg Car tuner connector unless the I2S modification has been completed, as described elsewhere in this document.

 Obtain the BlueGigaEmpeg Arduino sketch from GitHub, linked in the "Prerequisites" section of this document.
 Unzip it onto a folder named "BlueGigaEmpeg" on your computer's hard disk.

-Make sure that the power is off to the BlueGigaEmpeg assembly.
-For instance, if the BlueGigaEmpeg assembly is connected to the empeg, then make sure that the empeg is powered off fully.

-With the power off, connect the USB cable from the computer to the Arduino USB connector.
-This is the USB connector on the end of the BlueGigaEmpeg case.
+Connect the USB cable from the computer to the Arduino USB connector.
+This is the USB connector exposed on the end of the BlueGigaEmpeg enclosure.
+The correct USB cable was supplied with the Arduino, however keep in mind this is a different kind of USB cable than the one that is used to upgrade the Bluetooth chip's firmware.
+This one is the old style A-to-B connector.

 Using the Arduino IDE, open the BlueGigaEmpeg.ino project and compile and upload it to the Arduino Mega board.